 Is Quitting Drinking Suddenly Dangerous?

-In severe cases of alcohol abuse, however, quitting alcohol suddenly can be deadly.
+Most people who try to quit drinking alcohol cold turkey find that the timeline of alcohol withdrawal symptoms is extremely uncomfortable but not typically dangerous.
+But in severe cases of chronic alcohol use disorder, quitting drinking can be deadly.
 If you are unsure how serious your alcohol consumption may be, it’s best to speak to an addiction specialist to gain perspective.
-Even reaching out through an online chatbot can help you better understand your options.

-If detox is not an option, help keep the person comfortable and make sure their schedule is clear to stay at home.
+The best thing you can do is get them to a reputable detox facility to help assist with overcoming alcohol withdrawal symptoms.
+Medical detox ensures they have the professional support they need if any complications arise.
+If detox is not an option and the individual has mild withdrawal symptoms, help keep the person comfortable and make sure their schedule is clear.
 You’ll also want to make sure that they have plenty of water and healthy foods on hand.
-And most importantly, make sure they do not have easy access to alcohol.
-Otherwise, the chances of relapse are much higher.
+Most importantly, make sure they do not have easy access to alcohol.

-Eagle Creek Ranch Recovery is located in beautiful Idaho and offers a serene setting to work through addiction issues and recover with dignity.
+If you or someone you love is struggling with alcohol use disorder, don’t wait to get help.
+Eagle Creek Ranch Recovery is located in beautiful Nampa, Idaho (close to Boise!) and offers a serene setting to work through alcohol withdrawal treatment and recover with dignity.
 Our treatment staff is fully invested in making sure you overcome alcohol abuse and develop the skills necessary to progress forward in recovery.
-Contact our team today!
+Contact our team today to learn more.